-The club is affiliated to Canoe England/British Canoe Union and we operate according to their guidelines, as detailed on this page.
+The club is affiliated to Canoe England/ British Canoeing and we operate according to their guidelines, as detailed on this page.

 The club is run on your behalf by a committee according to our club constitution.
 Our committee normally meets between 2 and 4 times a year to manage the running of the club.
 I there is an issue relating to the running of the club that you feel needs to be addressed, you can contact a member of the committee at any time.